devgateway/www.developmentgateway.org/blog_posts/2016-10-24-open-public-useful-government.md

 *To learn more about the launch of the Philippines GIS Portal, [read our first post](http://www.developmentgateway.org/2016/09/30/Philippines-GIS-Launch/).*

-When we started to plan the technical architecture of the [new GIS Portal for the Philippines' National Economic and Development Agency (NEDA)](http://neda.developmentgateway.org/#/map/tools?_k=w19mta), we focused on a core goal: not only should information related to development assistance and public investment projects be easily accessible to the public,in order to facilitate government transparency; the tool should be also useful to the agencies that manage the information shown in the GIS Portal.
-We believe that if the government finds the application practical, and can use the tool to make decisions based on the maps, charts, and layers provided, they will work to ensure the data is maintained and updated regularly.  to maintain the data updated.
+When we started to plan the technical architecture of the [new GIS Portal for the Philippines' National Economic and Development Agency (NEDA)](http://neda.developmentgateway.org/#/map/tools?_k=w19mta), we focused on a core goal: not only should information related to development assistance and public investment projects be easily accessible to the public, in order to facilitate government transparency; the tool should be also useful to the agencies that manage the information shown in the GIS Portal.
+We believe that if the government finds the application practical, and can use the tool to make decisions based on the maps, charts, and layers provided, they will work to ensure the data is maintained and updated regularly.
 If data is updated regularly, we in turn feel that this will help citizen engagement will grow.

 With the above idea in mind, we also had a list of initial technical requirements, including:
 - Ability to show project layers by ADM levels (region/province/municipality)